Jinntec/Fore/doc/userguide.md

-required | Boolean XPath/XQuery expression determining whether a node is required or optional | false relevant | Boolean XPath/XQuery expression determining whether a node is relevant or non-relevant | true type | any XSD SimpleType | `xs:string` valid | Boolean XPath/XQuery expression determing whether a node is valid or invalid | true
+required | Boolean XPath/XQuery expression determining whether a node is required or optional | false relevant | Boolean XPath/XQuery expression determining whether a node is relevant or non-relevant | true type | any XSD SimpleType | `xs:string` constraint | Boolean XPath/XQuery expression determing whether a node is valid or invalid | true

 Bind properties can be expressed either as attributes or elements like this:
 ```